All articles

 How Often Does an HMO Need a Fire Risk Assessment?

-The law doesn't specify an exact interval, but the RRO 2005 requires assessments to be kept 'up to date'.
+The law does not specify an exact interval, but the RRO 2005 requires assessments to be kept up to date.
 Here's what that means in practice for HMO landlords.

 What Triggers a Mandatory Review?

-• There has been a fire or near-miss — any fire incident should prompt an immediate review to understand whether the risk assessment identified the hazard and whether the precautions were adequate.
+• There's been a fire or near-miss — any fire incident needs an immediate review to check whether your assessment spotted the hazard and whether your precautions held up.

-• There have been structural changes to the property — extension works, loft conversions, internal reconfigurations, new door or window openings, or any alteration that affects means of escape or fire compartmentation.
+• You've made structural changes — extensions, loft conversions, internal reconfigurations, new doors or windows, anything that affects escape routes or fire compartmentation.

-• You have received an enforcement notice or inspection report — any formal communication from a fire service or council that identifies fire safety concerns.
+• You've had an enforcement notice or inspection report — any formal communication from the fire service or your council raising fire safety concerns.

-• Legislation or standards have changed — for example, the introduction of new duties under the Fire Safety (England) Regulations 2022, or publication of a new British Standard.
+• The law or standards have changed — for example, new duties under the Fire Safety (England) Regulations 2022, or a new British Standard being published.

-Some councils are explicit about this in their licensing conditions — requiring landlords to confirm that the FRA has been reviewed annually and to provide an updated document at renewal.
-Others simply require a “current” assessment, leaving it to the inspector's judgement whether a two-year-old assessment meets that standard.
+Some councils are explicit: their licensing conditions literally require you to confirm the FRA has been reviewed annually and to provide an updated document at renewal.
+Others just require a "current" assessment and leave it to the inspector to decide whether a two-year-old document cuts it.
+Spoiler: it often doesn't.

-A review is not necessarily a full reassessment from scratch.
-It involves:
+A review isn't necessarily a full reassessment from scratch.
+It's a structured check:

-1. Revisiting the property and checking whether the conditions recorded in the original assessment still apply
+1. Walk through the property and check whether the conditions recorded in the original assessment still match reality

-2. Confirming that the fire precautions identified as adequate are still in place and functioning
+2. Confirm that the fire precautions identified as adequate are still in place and working

-3. Checking that action plan items from the previous assessment have been completed
+3. Check that any action plan items from the previous assessment have been completed

-5. Updating the assessment document to reflect the date of review and any findings
+5. Update the assessment document with the date of review and any findings

 If nothing significant has changed, the review may be brief.
-But it must be documented — a record of “reviewed on [date], no significant changes found” is far better than no record at all.
+But it must be documented.
+A record saying "reviewed on [date], no significant changes found" is infinitely better than no record at all — especially if you ever face an inspection.

 HMO Licence Renewal and Your FRA